agmcarthur/Biochem-3BP3/Lab_5_Linux/README.md

 > ~/data/giardiacontigs.fa

 You are going to analyze this file.
-You may read it or copy it, but please do not move it.
+You may read it or copy it, but please do not move or rename it.

 A contig is a consensus sequence of part of the genome produced by genome assembly algorithms (next week’s lab).
 Assemblies have gaps, some genome assemblies end up being a collection of contigs.
 Each contig from the genome assembly is a single FASTA entry in the file.